rachelandrew/grid-by-example/browsers/index.md

 ## A Grid Layout tool for Firefox

-If you are using Firefox then make sure you also grab a copy of the experimental [CSS Grid Inspector](https://addons.mozilla.org/en-US/firefox/addon/css-grid-inspector/) to help you visualize your grids.
+If you are using Firefox then you can use the experimental [CSS Grid Inspector](https://addons.mozilla.org/en-US/firefox/addon/css-grid-inspector/) to help you visualize your grids.
 It is a tool in development - just like Grid Layout.

+Firefox Nightlies also include a grid inspector in the DevTools.